e2nIEE/pandapower/doc/converter/cgmes.rst

    generated UUIDs, transformer impedance is placed on the HV winding, and some optional attributes are not written.
 The output has not been validated against third-party CGMES tools or formal CGMES conformance checks.
- - ``PhaseTapChangerTabular`` is not exported: pandapower does not keep the tap-changer table, so it cannot be reconstructed.
-The transformer is still exported, but without this tap changer.
+ - ``PhaseTapChangerTabular`` is exported by rebuilding its table from the flattened per-step characteristic (``net['trafo_characteristic_table']``): the per-step ratio and angle are reconstructed, but the per-step impedance deviation is not (the base impedance is treated as tap-independent).
+Table-based ``RatioTapChanger`` changers are currently exported as linear, so their non-linear per-step ratio is approximated.
  - ``NonlinearShuntCompensator`` is exported with uniform per-section points whose aggregate reproduces ``p_mw`` / ``q_mvar``; the original per-section values are not preserved on the net.